 In this post we show you how to use Github as an identity manager to control who has access to your server infrastructure through SSH

-An interview about our experience running PostgreSQL on on-premise Kubernetes, covering the challenges involved, open source and commercial tools that can help and other alternatives to managing stateful applications on Kubernetes.
+An interview about our experience running PostgreSQL on on-premises Kubernetes, covering the challenges involved, open source and commercial tools that can help and other alternatives to managing stateful applications on Kubernetes.

 We cover the difference between OpenSSH servers and Teleport SSH node service for Teleport clusters.

 Learn about common problems when migrating your application to Kubernetes.